Frans-Willem/CsrSpiDrivers/README.md

 #### Options

-* FTDI_BASE_CLOCK - Base clock frequency in Hz, default is 4 MHz.
-Changing this value proportionally changes all SPI clock rates.
+* `FTDI_BASE_CLOCK` - Base clock frequency in Hz, default is 4 MHz.
+Changing
+  this value proportionally changes all SPI clock rates.
-* FTDI_LOG_LEVEL - sets csr-spi-ftdi log level, available log levels: "quiet", "err", "warn", "info", "debug".
-Adding a ",dump" option provides hex dumps of transferred data.
-Example: "FTDI_LOG_LEVEL=info,dump".
-Default: "warn".
+* `FTDI_LOG_LEVEL` - sets csr-spi-ftdi log level, available log levels:
+  `quiet`, `err`, `warn`, `info`, `debug`.
+Adding a `,dump` option provides hex dumps of transferred data.
+Example: `FTDI_LOG_LEVEL=info,dump`.
-* FTDI_LOG_FILE - specify log file name.
-Can be set to "stdout" to log to standard output, or to "stderr" to log to standard error stream.
 Default:
-  "stderr".
+  `warn`.
+* `FTDI_LOG_FILE` - specify log file name.
+Can be set to `stdout` to log to standard output, or to `stderr` to log to standard error stream.
+Default:
+  `stderr`.

-For other options see `misc/transport-options.md`.
+For other options see [misc/transport-options.md](misc/transport-options.md).

+#### Running under virtual machine

+Running csr-spi-ftdi in a virtual machine slows things down dramatically presumably due to delays added by USB virtualization.
+E.g. running csr-spi-ftdi under VirtualBox slows transactions about 4x times.
+Running it under VMware player causes timing issue resulting in error, see [Bugs](#bugs) section.

+#### SPI clock

+SPI clock run at 1/2 (when reading) or 1/3 (when writing) of FTDI clock rate.
+CSR app may automatically slow SPI clock down when read or write verification fails.
+Some commands are executed at the 1/50 of the base SPI clock rate.
+FTDI clock rate can be contolled with `FTDI_BASE_CLOCK` [option](#options).

 ### Building for Wine